Truncated Kernel Stochastic Gradient Descent on Spheres: Proofs of and

-Similar to the decomposition of $\alpha_n$ in \autoref{A2} we decompose $\hat{f}_n-f^*$ into noise term $\xi_n$ and noiseless terms $\beta_n$, so the results obtained are exactly the same and we will simply write them below.
+Similar to the decomposition of $\alpha_n$ in \autoref{A2}, we decompose $\hat{f}_n-f^*$ into noise term $\xi_n$ and noiseless term $\beta_n$, so the results obtained are exactly the same and we will simply write them below.
 For $n\geq i\geq0$, we define

 and

 where $\mathcal{B}_i=(\Y_i-f^*(X_i))K_{X_i,L_i}^T$.
 It is easy to verify that

 and